-- 28. Review the actions set out in the Housing Intervention Action Plan, and, where appropriate, provide Public Health support to assist in maximising the benefits to health arising from delivering elements of the Plan.
-The evidence presented in the review identifies priority candidate elements with the greatest potential to improve health and wellbeing, further detailed below. - 29.
-Ensure that improving health and wellbeing is reflected in the production of local development plan documents (ie. Making Spaces for Growing Places). - 30.
-Review how health and wellbeing is reflected in Council Letting Policies and TGHC support services (ie. health criteria, preventative interventions). - 31.
-Assess the current range of Council private sector housing interventions to maximise their contribution to health and wellbeing (including energy efficiency programmes, private landlord accreditation, Selective Landlord Licensing, financial assistance programmes, falls prevention, Making Every Contact Count). - 32.
-Undertake actions to ensure that the greatest proportion of Council housing is maintained to a standard that secures the health and wellbeing of residents within the context of changes to revenue and capital funding. - 33.
-Determine the circumstances where the Council seeks to ensure that high design and space standards are delivered, including accessibility. - 34.
-Determine the need for, location of and processes to deliver adequate levels of supported, specialist, and older persons housing. - 35.
-It is recommended that the Committee: - Gives its views on the report and recommendations and agree that the final report and recommendations be submitted to Cabinet for consideration.
+- 27. Review the actions set out in the Housing Intervention Action Plan, and, where appropriate, provide Public Health support to assist in maximising the benefits to health arising from delivering elements of the Plan.
+The evidence presented in the review identifies priority candidate elements with the greatest potential to improve health and wellbeing, further detailed below. - 28.
+Ensure that improving health and wellbeing is reflected in the production of local development plan documents (ie. Making Spaces for Growing Places). - 29.
+Review how health and wellbeing is reflected in Council Letting Policies and TGHC support services (ie. health criteria, preventative interventions).

+- 30. Assess the current range of Council private sector housing interventions to maximise their contribution to health and wellbeing (including energy efficiency programmes, private landlord accreditation, Selective Landlord Licensing, financial assistance programmes, falls prevention, Making Every Contact Count). - 31.
+Undertake actions to ensure that the greatest proportion of Council housing is maintained to a standard that secures the health and wellbeing of residents within the context of changes to revenue and capital funding. - 32.
+Determine the circumstances where the Council seeks to ensure that high design and space standards are delivered, including accessibility. - 33.
+Determine the need for, location of and processes to deliver adequate levels of supported, specialist, and older persons housing. - 34.
+It is recommended that the Committee: - Gives its views on the report presented to inform the preparation of the final report to be considered at its meeting on 25th April 2017.